zalando/tech-radar/README.md

 align on technology choices.
 It is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar) and [Zalando](https://zalando.github.io/tech-radar/).

-This repository is es ES6 refactoring.
+This repository is a ES6 refactoring.

 ## Usage